 Back to the Shawmut Peninsula

 Aha!
 To find the reason we have get into the Wayback Machine and go way, way, way back in Boston history.
 All the way back, in fact, to the Shawmut Peninsula that originally made up the entirety of Boston’s available land—only 789 acres.

 In between the North End and the West End promontories of the peninsula lay the Mill Pond, a marshy cove that filled at high tide and drained out at low tide.

 In 1643, Boston’s Town Fathers granted the entire cove to a group of shareholders with the mandate that they build one or more grist mills and maintain them.
-This was a typical “linkage grant,” which the city often made to get public works built at private expense.
+The town used this typical “linkage grant,” to get public works built at private expense.
 (Similar to what is supposed to happen with public parks in the Seaport today.)

 Damming the Mill Pond